WheeskyJack/runitCentos/README.md

 The centos(latest) image is used; epel-release, python3.6 are installed in it along with necessary dependencies.

-It also configures imeyer_runit repository for yum installation of runit.
+It also configures imeyer_runit repositories for yum installation of runit.

-The imeyer_runit repo is disbaled after the runit installation.
+The imeyer_runit repositories are disbaled after the runit installation.

-Starting from base centos image of 200 mb, the final image size is found to be approx.
+Starting from base centos image of 200 MB, the final image size is found to be approx.

-262 MB (without yum update of base centos image)
+**262 MB** (without yum update of base centos image)

-299 MB (with yum update of base centos image)
+**299 MB** (with yum update of base centos image)

 (as of Thu Sep 13,2018)

 ## How to build Docker Image?

-change to Dockerfile directory and execute the docker build command.
+Clone the repository and change to the directory where Dockerfile exists; execute the docker build command.

-Sample example of docker build is:
+Sample example of docker build command is:

         docker build --network=host -t centos_runit_github:github .